How Data Augmentation affects Optimization for Linear Regression: Broader Impact

+Our work provides a new theoretical approach to data augmentation for neural networks.
+By giving a better understanding of how this common practice affects optimization, we hope that it can lead to more robust and interpretable uses of data augmentation in practice.
+Because our work is theoretical and generic, we do not envision negative impacts aside from those arising from improving learning algorithms in general.

-It is a pleasure to thank Daniel Park, Ethan Dyer, Edgar Dobriban, and Pokey Rule for a number of insightful conversations about data augmentation.
-B.H.~was partially supported by NSF Grant DMS-1855684 and ONR MURI ``Theoretical Foundations of Deep Learning".
-Y.~S.~was partially supported by NSF Grant DMS-1701654/2039183.
+\begin{ack} It is a pleasure to thank Daniel Park, Ethan Dyer, Edgar Dobriban, and Pokey Rule for a number of insightful conversations about data augmentation.
+B.H.~was partially supported by NSF grants DMS-1855684 and DMS-2133806 and ONR MURI ``Theoretical Foundations of Deep Learning.''
+Y.~S.~was partially supported by NSF grants DMS-1701654/2039183 and DMS-2054838. \end{ack}